Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Introduction

 In this introduction, we will focus on one crucial statement towards this goal, first presented in a group-theoretic fashion, before explaining the additional arguments required to improve it to a groupoid-theoretic version.

 \paragraph*{Finding invariant nice splittings (group version).} Recall that a one-edge non-separating free splitting is the same as a decomposition as an HNN extension of the form $F_N=A\ast$.
-An important observation in their characterization, already exploited in \cite{HW}, is that for $N\geq 3$, the stabilizer of such a splitting contains a normal subgroup (the \emph{group of twists}) isomorphic to a direct product of two non-abelian free groups (made of all automorphisms having a representative in $\Aut(F_N)$ which acts as the identity on $A$, and multiply a stable letter $t$ by elements of $A$, on the left and on the right).
+An important observation in their characterization, already exploited in \cite{HW}, is that for $N\geq 3$, the stabilizer of such a splitting contains a normal subgroup (the \emph{group of twists}) isomorphic to a direct product of two non-abelian free groups (made of all outer automorphisms having a representative in $\Aut(F_N)$ which acts as the identity on $A$, and multiply a stable letter $t$ by elements of $A$, on the left and on the right).
+This somehow explains the choice of the graph $\mathbb{FS}$ as for instance, the stabilizer of a free factor (of corank at least 2) does not have this property.
 The next proposition provides a partial converse.

 \begin{prop} Let $N\ge 3$, and let $H\subseteq\IA$ be a subgroup.
-Assume that $H$ contains a subgroup which is isomorphic to a direct product $K_1\times K_2$ of two normal non-amenable subgroups.
+Assume that $H$ contains a subgroup which is isomorphic to a direct product $K_1\times K_2$ of two non-amenable subgroups $K_1$ and $K_2$, both normal in $H$.

 Then $H$ fixes a nice splitting of $F_N$. \end{prop}